The 5 behind-the-scenes stars of the creator economy of 2022

 Sima Gandhi, cofounder and CEO, Creative Juice

 Most financial institutions don’t understand the creator economy.
-That has created an opening for Creative Juice, which offers everything from business loans to FDIC-insured checking accounts, with no minimum balances and no fees.
+That has created an opening for Creative Juice, which offers everything from funding to FDIC-insured checking accounts, with no minimum balances and no fees.
 Cofounded in June 2021 by Plaid executive Sima Gandhi and Ezra Cooperstein, the former president of the digital media company Rooster Teeth, Creative Juice now has thousands of accounts, according to the company.

 “One of the biggest things we’ve learned is creators don’t see themselves as a business,” says Gandhi.
 “We do a lot of educational work around creators to show them that they are—and help them grow.”
 Creative Juice (backed, in part, by Index Ventures’ Rex Woodbury and incubated in Night Labs, Reed Duchscher’s venture studio) offers an assortment of other financial tools—ranging from tax management to contractor payments—to help creators streamline their operations.
 Its lending operation in particular has been critical to some creators’ growth.
 YouTubers Maynards TV saw monthly views increase 36% and subscribers triple after using funds to buy production equipment and hire editors.
-Another YouTuber, GrowWithJo, has seen monthly revenues increase 55% and viewership jump 69% in the seven months since taking out the loan.
+Another YouTuber, GrowWithJo, has seen monthly revenues increase 55% and viewership jump 69% in the seven months since receiving Juice Funds.
 Up next?
-Smaller, flexible short-term loans to help creators grow their business in smaller ways.
+Smaller, flexible short-term funding options to help creators grow their business in smaller ways.

 Lindsey Lee Lugrin, cofounder and CEO, FYPM